How to Help Climate Change and Protect Our Planet

 Be vocal with your friends and family about your efforts to reduce and stop global warming.
 The more you make sure you share your efforts for a cause you care about, the easier it is to raise awareness for issues that matter.
 You never know who may want to join you in helping to reverse these changes, too.

 How others use fundraising to help global warming

 Crowdfunding is an empowering way to rally your community in support of reversing global warming.
 Take a look at some examples of how others are using the power of fundraising to create change in support of the environment.

 Rachael, a resource economist and activist, created a fundraiser to help start her own environmental nonprofit.
 Her work focuses on helping farmers in developing countries adapt to the effects of these changes, so they can continue to provide food and income for their families.
 To date, she has raised over $12,000 to support her goal.

 Environmental activist Craigus started a fundraiser to help preserve Lake Khovsgol, an ecologically diverse ancient lake in Mongolia.
 The fundraiser supported an arts and environment tour in the village surrounding the lake that aims to raise awareness about the importance of preserving natural resources.
 More than $10,000 was raised.

 Find unique ways to help reverse climate change

-No matter how you choose to support the environment, starting a fundraiser to help climate change means you can make the most impact.
-And free fundraising through GoFundMe means all of your donations will go where they’re intended—to help stop climate change and save the planet.
-Start your free fundraiser today and see what kind of positive change you can make for the environment.
+No matter how you choose to support the environment, starting a fundraiser to help climate changes means you can make the most impact.
+And fundraising through GoFundMe means all of your donations will go where they’re intended—to help stop climate change and save the planet.
+Start your fundraiser today and see what kind of positive change you can make for the environment.